Cecil B. DeMille: Westerns, Paradise, and World War I

-While filming The Captive in 1915, an extra, Bob Fleming, died on set when another extra failed to heed to DeMille's orders to unload all guns for rehearsal.
-DeMille instructed the guilty man to leave town and would never reveal his name.
-Lasky and DeMille maintained the widow Fleming on the payroll; however, according to leading actor House Peters Sr. DeMille refused to stop production for the funeral of Fleming.
-Peters claimed that he encouraged the cast to attend the funeral with him anyway since DeMille would not be able to shoot the film without him.
-On July 19, 1916, the Jesse Lasky Feature Play Company merged with Adolph Zukor's Famous Players Film Company, becoming Famous Players-Lasky.
-Zukor became president with Lasky as the vice president.
-DeMille was maintained as director-general and Goldwyn became chairman of the board.
-Goldwyn was later fired from Famous Players-Lasky due to frequent clashes with Lasky, DeMille, and finally Zukor.
+While filming The Captive in 1915, an extra, Charles Chandler, died on set when another extra failed to heed DeMille's orders to unload all guns for rehearsal.
+DeMille instructed the guilty man to leave town and never revealed his name.
+Lasky and DeMille maintained Chandler's widow on the payroll and, according to leading actor House Peters Sr., DeMille refused to stop production for Chandler's funeral.
+Peters said that he encouraged the cast to attend the funeral with him anyway since DeMille would not be able to shoot the film without him.
+On July 19, 1916, the Jesse Lasky Feature Play Company merged with Adolph Zukor's Famous Players Film Company, becoming Famous Players–Lasky.
+Zukor became president, Lasky vice president, DeMille director-general, and Goldwyn chairman of the board.
+Famous Players–Lasky later fired Goldwyn for frequent clashes with Lasky, DeMille, and Zukor.
 While on a European vacation in 1921, DeMille contracted rheumatic fever in Paris.
 He was confined to bed and unable to eat.
 His poor physical condition upon his return home affected the production of his 1922 film Manslaughter.
 According to Richard Birchard, DeMille's weakened state during production may have led to the film being received as uncharacteristically substandard.

-During World War I, the Famous Players-Lasky organized a military company underneath the National Guard called the Home Guard made up of film studio employees with DeMille as captain.
+During World War I, the Famous Players–Lasky organized a military company underneath the National Guard, the Home Guard, made up of film studio employees, with DeMille as captain.
 Eventually, the Guard was enlarged to a battalion and recruited soldiers from other film studios.
-They took time off weekly from film production to practice military drills.
-Additionally, during the war, DeMille volunteered for the Justice Department's Intelligence Office, investigating friends, neighbors, and others he came in contact with in connection with the Famous Players-Lasky.
-He volunteered for the Intelligence Office during World War II as well.
-Although DeMille considered enlisting in World War I, he stayed in the United States and made films.
-However, he did take a few months to set up a movie theater for the French front.
-Famous Players-Lasky donated the films.
-DeMille and Adams adopted Katherine Lester in 1920 whom Adams had found in the orphanage over which she was the director.
+They took time off weekly to practice military drills.
+Additionally, during the war, DeMille volunteered for the Justice Department's Intelligence Office, investigating friends, neighbors, and others he came in contact with in connection with the Famous Players–Lasky.
+He also volunteered for the Intelligence Office during World War II.
+DeMille considered enlisting in World War I, but stayed in the U.S. and made films.
+He did take a few months to set up a movie theater for the French front.
+Famous Players–Lasky donated the films.
+DeMille and Adams adopted Katherine Lester in 1920, whom Adams had found in the orphanage she directed.
 In 1922, the couple adopted Richard deMille.